Exhibition — 8 Apr until 19 Aug 2017

-On 2 and 3 June 2017, the Stedelijk Museum and the Khardzhiev Stichting will jointly host an international symposium: The Many Lives of the Russian Avant-garde – Symposium in honour of Nikolai Khardzhiev, scholar and collector (1903-1996).
-Participants include leading scholars who will discuss the Russian avant-garde as a multi-disciplinary enterprise encompassing art, literature, politics and philosophy.
+On 2 and 3 June 2017 the Stedelijk Museum and the Khardzhiev Stichting will co-host an international symposium: The Many Lives of the Russian Avant-garde – Symposium in honour of Nikolai Khardzhiev, scholar and collector (1903-1996).
+Prominent scholars will discuss the Russian avant-garde as a multi-disciplinary enterprise that spanned fine art, literature, politics and philosophy.

-2017 marks a hundred years since the founding of De Stijl, a legendary group of artists and architects that revolved around Theo van Doesburg, Piet Mondrian and Gerrit Rietveld.
+2017 marks the centenary of the De Stijl’s formation – a legendary group of artists and architects that revolved around Theo van Doesburg, Piet Mondrian and Gerrit Rietveld.
 Museums throughout the Netherlands will be celebrating this special year.
-In a series of three presentations throughout 2017, the Stedelijk will focus on unexpected sides of De Stijl, such as an exhibit highlighting the work of De Stijl defector Chris Beekman.
-The Stedelijk also pays attention to connections with the Russian Revolution, which also occurred in 1917.
+The Stedelijk Museum Amsterdam was the catalyst for the international breakthrough of De Stijl and holds a significant body of work created by the movement.
+The Stedelijk is devoting 2017 to presentations highlighting unexpected sides of De Stijl, such as an exhibit featuring the work of De Stijl defector Chris Beekman.

-The exhibitions marking 100 Years of De Stijl are part of the Stedelijk’s new, longer-term research project.
-This initiative centres on approaching, interpreting and presenting the museum collection in an experimental way, with no distinction between art and design.
-The project also examines the rich history of the institute, and the archives.
+The exhibitions celebrating 100 Years of De Stijl are part of the Stedelijk’s new, long-term research project.
+The programme takes an experimental approach to presenting, interpreting and exploring the collection, making no distinction between art and design.
+The presentations also draw upon the museum’s rich history, and the archives.